andrianllmm/tagLID/README.md

 ## Issues

-* No issues

-If you encounter any issues or bugs, please report them on the [GitHub issues page](#).
+If you encounter any issues or bugs, please report them on the [GitHub issues page](https://github.com/andrianllmm/taglid/issues).

 ## Contributing

-This projects welcomes contributions and suggestions.
+This project welcomes contributions and suggestions.
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -am 'Add new feature'`).